Real-time Graph Building on FPGAs for Machine Learning Trigger Applications in Particle Physics: Toolchain

 \subsection{Hardware Generator Methodology}

 Algorithms that generate graphs by relating multiple signal channels belong to the domain of digital signal processing.
 As such they share characteristics of typical signal processing applications like digital filters or neural networks.
 Both applications are data-flow dominated and require a large number of multiply-and-accumulate operators and optimizations for data throughput.
-Thus, implementing these algorithms on FPGAs show promising results in comparison to an implementation on general purpose processors~\cite{Pfau.2018}.
+Thus, implementing these algorithms on FPGAs show promising results{improves latency and throughput} in comparison to an implementation on general purpose processors~\cite{Pfau.2018}.

 Developing custom digital logic for FPGAs is time-consuming and error-prone.
 To increase productivity, various high-level synthesis (HLS) frameworks have been developed that transform digital signal processing applications from formal definitions into hardware implementations, reducing the required design effort.
-For example, digital filters are automatically implemented by commercially available development tools like MATLAB and hardware-aware training and deployment of neural networks is addressed by open-source tool-chains like FINN~\cite{Umuroglu.2017, Blott.2018} and HLS4ML~\cite{Duarte.2018, FastMLTeam.2023}.
+For example, digital filters are automatically implemented by commercially available development tools like MATLAB and hardware-aware training and deployment of neural networks is addressed by open-source tool-chains like FINN~\mbox{\cite{Umuroglu.2017, Blott.2018}} and HLS4ML~\mbox{\cite{Duarte.2018, FastMLTeam.2023}}.
 While these frameworks have lowered the entry barriers for FPGA-algorithm development, their off-the-shelf usability is limited to pre-defined neural network architectures.
-In addition, adapting the frameworks to support custom architectures is often time-consuming and error-prone.
+In addition, adapting the frameworks to support custom architectures is often time-consuming and error-prone. { Various high-level synthesis (HLS) frameworks have been developed to reduce the required design effort such as FINN~{\cite{Umuroglu.2017, Blott.2018}} and HLS4ML~{\cite{Duarte.2018, FastMLTeam.2023}} with which the realisation of the GarNet, a specific GNN architecture, is possible.
+Although these frameworks offer a low entry barrier for the development of FPGA algorithms, they are unsuitable for the implementation of our graph building concept. }